askfiy/dwm/README.md

 I found that when using wechat, if the system language is not Chinese, it will produce garbled characters.

-You can add the following 2 lines of code to your ~/.xinitrc file:
+You can add the following 1 lines of code to your ~/.zshrc or ~/.bashrc file:

 ```
 # set to Chinese language
 export LANG="zh_CN.UTF-8"
-export LANGUAGE="zh_CN.UTF-8"
 ```

 Note that they need to be placed before the exec dwm statement, and also need to have Chinese font support.